cmu-delphi/covidcast-indicators/quidel_flutest/DETAILS.md

 ### Background
 Starting Feburary 1, 2020, we began providing Quidel signal and stopped reporting it in early May due to limitation in the data volume.
 The data contains a number of features for every test, including localization at 5-digit Zip Code level, a TestDate and StorageDate, patient age, and several identifiers that uniquely identify the device on which the test was performed (SofiaSerNum, the individual test (FluTestNum), and the result (ResultID).
 Multiple tests are stored on each device and we suspect that the device identifiers could potentially be useful to normalize the results over time.

 Quidel is a major manufacturer of diagnostic healthcare projects and has enthusiastically collaborated with Delphi's flu forecasting efforts.
 Historically, they have been a major provider of flu testing and our current data from them consists of roughly 8 million flu tests dating back to 2014 and continuing up to the present day.
 They are also in the process of bringing a COVID test online and in the future we expect to have individual info for their COVID tests.
 The present sensor investigation concerns their flu tests.
-The hypothesis motivating this inquiry is that ILI patients presenting with respiratory syptoms may likely be tested for flu to rule it out before progressing to COVID testing. \\
+The hypothesis motivating this inquiry is that ILI patients presenting with respiratory symptoms may likely be tested for flu to rule it out before progressing to COVID testing. \\

 ### Signal names
-- flu_ag_raw_pct_positive: estimates of the percentage of positive tests in total tests
+- flu_ag_raw_pct_positive: percent of tests returning positive that day
-- flu_ag_smoothed_pct_positive : same as in the previous, but where the estimates are formed by pooling together the last 7 days of data
-- flu_ag_raw_tests_per_device: estimates of the average number of tests conducted by each testing device
+- flu_ag_smoothed_pct_positive : same as above, but for the moving average of the most recent 7 days- flu_ag_raw_tests_per_device: average number of tests per active testing device (= device that performed at least one test this period) that day
-- flu_ag_smoothed_tests_per_device: same as in the previous, but where the estimates are formed by pooling together the last 7 days of data
+- flu_ag_smoothed_tests_per_device: same as above, but for the moving average of the most recent 7 days

 ### Estimating percent negative test proportion
 Let n be the number of total Flu tests taken over a given time period and a given location (the test result can be negative/positive/invalid).
 Let x be the number of tests taken with negative results in this location over the given time period.
 We are interested in estimating the percentage of negative tests which is defined as: